 * 5 job interview questions that will help you understand a company's culture

 * 9 common job interview questions you should be prepared to answer

 Before changing and getting a new job, research the salaries and career prospects in that particular industry.
 This will help you assess your situation and give you insights into the type of income you can expect.
 Also, if career growth is important to you, research all the possible career paths and opportunities.
 When changing your career, always refer to your "why" to determine if this new career will fulfil you.
 Finally, research the companies you'd likely be working with and the company culture associated with the industry.

 4. Talk to People in the Industry

 Changing careers can be challenging, and the best way to get acquainted with a new industry is to find people to talk to.
 You can reach out to people on LinkedIn to ask them about their jobs or schedule informational interviews so you can learn more about the industry.
 This is a great way to see what the industry looks like, what jobs you can expect, as well as the level of expertise needed for a particular industry.

 For most people, making a career change may require additional education or training.
 So before you leap, you should research the requirements of all potential job positions.
 The next step is finding the right educational program for you.
 In some cases, you can take online classes and get certified in this way.
 In other cases, you might need to get a degree or an MA.
 Some career changes don't require additional education but rather repurposing your knowledge to fit the new industry.

 6. Make an Action Plan

-Having an action plan for your new career will help you navigate these changes more easily.
+Having an action plan for your new career will help you navigate these changes more quickly.
 The plan should include potential career options, job titles, job postings you like and prepare a resume, milestones, and career goals.
-This way, you'll stay on top of things so you can find a job you really like and that suits your current and future expectations.
+This way, you'll stay on top of things so you can find a job you want and that suits your current and future expectations.

 7. Prepare Your Resume